ADHD and Risk of Substance Use Disorders: Current Evidence and Prevention

 Children with ADHD often struggle academically and socially due to their inability to focus, concentrate, or control impulsive behaviours.

-Though there are no definitive tests for diagnosing ADHD, medical professionals rely on interviews with parents or caregivers and analysis of the patient’s behaviour and academic performance to make a diagnosis.
+Though there are no definitive tests for diagnosing ADHD, medical professionals rely on interviews with parents or and analysis of the patient’s behaviour and academic performance to make a diagnosis.

 Treatment typically involves a combination of medication management and behavioural therapy.